 How to care for sunburn

 Even at an Irish festival, it’s important to wear suncream.
 Spending whole days standing at festival stages mean you will be exposed to sun, and even if it is raining in the morning the sun may be shining in the afternoon.
 Before you leave your house/tent in the morning, apply a high factor to anywhere on your body that will be exposed to the sun.
 Bring extra suncream with you so that you can also top it up during the day.

 If you do get burnt try to use some aftersun or lotion with aloe vera and drink plenty of water.
 If the burn is very severe you may need to visit your GP or go to the first aid tent at the festival.

-Over the course of the weekend lots of people will be taking photos and posting them across social media.
-If you have posted a photo, status or tweet that you now regret remember you can always take them down.
+Over the course of the weekend people may be taking photos and videos and posting them across social media.
+If you have posted anything that you now regret remember you can always take them down.
 Similarly if a friend or someone you know has posted a picture of you online which you don’t feel comfortable with you should ask them to take them down.
 Most people have been in the situation where a photo they don’t like of them has been posted online, so they should understand where you are coming from.
 If there is photo from the festival of you or someone else on social media which you think is inappropriate you should report it.
 Visit our online safety hub for more information on reporting or blocking someone online.

 It is completely understandable to feel down after a festival weekend, especially if you drank a lot.
 Alcohol is a depressant and mixed with a lack of sleep it can leave you feeling drained and not yourself.
 Catch up on your sleep and get back to eating normal and healthy foods and you’ll notice a difference in no time.
 If the comedown from the excitement of your festival weekend is lasting longer than you think it should, it might be a good idea to talk to someone.